Principles for building capability

 Building the capability of all staff

-The Professional Learning for Teachers and School Staff Policy supports functions and roles in a school environment both in and out of the classroom.
-The policy embeds four principles for building capability which, when applied to professional learning that is not directly related to teaching practice, ensures teaching and non-teaching staff remain focused on building their capability in areas that are relevant to their roles.
-This helps ensure that the professional learning of all school staff aligns to school and departmental objectives and that staff develop skills that contribute to the delivery of outstanding service to the community.
+The Professional learning for teachers and school staff procedure supports functions and roles in a school environment both in and out of the classroom.
+The procedure embeds four principles for building capability which, when applied to professional learning that builds operational and compliance-based capability, ensures all school staff remain focused on building their capability in areas that are relevant to their roles.
+This helps ensure that the professional learning of all school staff aligns to school and departmental objectives and that staff develop skills that contribute to the delivery of school-wide improvement and operational excellence.

 The four principles for building capability are informed by the research supporting the High Impact Professional Learning model and adult learning principles.
-They support school leaders to build high performing, interdisciplinary teams that thrive in a culture of continuous learning focused on school improvement.
+They support school leaders to build high performing, interdisciplinary teams that thrive in a culture of continuous professional learning focused on school-wide improvement and operational excellence.
 Leaders play a crucial role in mentoring all staff, sharing expertise and supporting critical thinking to evaluate the effectiveness of professional learning in addressing the needs of all roles.
 The principles support leaders and staff to plan and set professional learning outcomes as part of a robust performance and development process.

 The four principles for building an individual's capability are:

 A review of professional learning practice in NSW schools showed that school staff, both teaching and non-teaching, have professional learning needs that are specific to their role.
-The research identified how non-teaching staff are more motivated and learn more effectively when learning undertaken is directly relevant to their work, which made a difference to their performance in their role.
+The research identified how school staff are more likely to be motivated and learn more effectively when learning undertaken is directly relevant to their work, which made a difference to their performance in their role.

-By continuously building the individual capability of all staff, schools are more able to provide the critical support required for the effective operation of a school, therefore creating an environment of high performance across all school functions undertaken by both teaching and non-teaching staff.
+By continuously building the individual capability of all staff, schools are more able to provide the critical support required for the effective operation of a school, therefore creating an environment of high performance and operational excellence across all school functions undertaken by both teaching and non-teaching staff.

 School principals and leaders play a pivotal role in enabling the conditions required for all staff to learn from and support each other when engaging in professional learning.
 Their shared vision supports all staff to build capability in all aspects relevant to their role in a school.
 It ensures the professional learning of all staff is valued, and through collective efficacy, staff actively contribute to an inclusive and effective learning culture, creating a positive impact on the operation of a school.

-One key way that adults learn is by seeking new information and skills which they need to do their job well.
+Key to adult learning is seeking new information and skills needed to do a job well.
 This learning process – applying new skills and knowledge relevant to a job - encourages an environment where it is safe to make and correct mistakes while enhancing capabilities through working individually and with peers.

-School leadership teams can support this high quality, relevant professional learning by establishing processes to identify knowledge and skills required to undertake tasks.
-This enables opportunities for staff to apply these new skills in their daily work to support whole school functions.
+School leadership teams can support this high-quality, relevant professional learning by establishing processes to identify knowledge and skills required to undertake tasks.
+This enables opportunities for staff to apply these new skills in their daily work to support whole school functions and operational excellence.

 In a culture of continuous improvement, the impact of on-the-job learning is measured through operational improvements resulting from the application of new skills gained through professional learning.
 This may be evidenced through, for example, clearer and more efficient administration processes, improved communication practices and customer service, faster processing times, staff satisfaction surveys, feedback from parents, students and community members or a reduction of administrative burden for school leaders.
 This collective improvement aims to have a positive impact on whole school function and service.